 Child, lack of cooperation, high caries rate

-Child, 4 y.o., MH fit & well, uncooperative and phobic, despite of acclimatisation visits.
+Child, below 5 y.o., MH fit & well, uncooperative and phobic, despite of acclimatisation visits.
 Pain, local swelling, grossly carious deciduous molar teeth in more than 2 quadrants, pulpally involved, multiple carious cavities, unrestorable, poor prognosis.
 A few courses of antibiotic in the past.
 Routine treatment under LA not possible.
 Tx plan: multiple extractions during GA session in hospital setting, following options discussion, GA assessment, valid consent protocol, check list and and pre- post-operative advise.
 Prophylactic programme implementation including topical fluoride 22600 ppm varnish, dietary advice and OHI.
 Recall intervals 3/12

 Acute trauma, inhalation sedation